August 5 – 9 2026

 Joseph Howe & Gretchen Claassen, cello

-Baroque music is alive and well.
-So much so that living composers are not only writing in the style of Bach, but they are doing so with mastery.
-We present two brand new compositions that you'll think were composed by Bach and his colleagues.
-On the same program is the quintessential trio sonata from Bach's Musical Offering, based on a single musical theme given to him by Frederick the Great, to whom they are dedicated.
-Bravura works by Purcell and Tartini fill out the concert, and this performance features the first appearances of our 2026 Drake Fellows.
-You don't want to miss this!
+Baroque music is alive and well!
+So much so that living composers are not only writing in the style of Bach, but they are doing so with consummate mastery.
+We present two 21st-century compositions that you’ll think were composed by Bach himself and his most accomplished colleagues.
+The true highlight of the program is the quintessential Trio Sonata from Bach’s “Musical Offering,” based on a musical theme given to him by Frederick the Great.
+The music is a rhapsodic conflation of both the cerebral and elegant aspects of Bach’s genius.
+Bravura works by Purcell and Tartini fill out the concert.
+This concert features the first appearances of our 2026 Drake Fellows.
+You don’t want to miss this!

 BALTZAR “John, come kiss me now” from The Division Violin

-TELEMANN Concerto “Polonais”
+TELEMANN Concerto “Polonois”

 LULLY Trios pour le coucher du Roi